mickfuzz/makecode-platformer-101/codingConcepts.md

 This category is a form of digital literacy which proficient users may take for granted.
 However for beginner users may need some support with this process.
 Often parents as a repository for the logins and passwords of their children as well as encouraging them to save their work.
 The way MakeCode doesn't support log ins encourages a process of saving versions of your work frequently and saving them in a document, say an online google doc with dates and descriptions.

+### Notes on Missing elements
+If we look [ at Frameworks here](https://docs.google.com/document/d/1ARce8w_31RXRZ_f5X1HyijJZkaGaX3K8y3QvKkaVgiA/edit#) we can see missing elements around reflection, and expressing elements of understanding.

+Social scaffolding

+* Requesting or offering help in solving problems
+* Inspiring new ideas or approaches

+Development of understanding

+* Expressing a realization through affect or utterances
+* Offering explanation(s) for a strategy, tool, or outcome
+* Applying knowledge
+* Striving to understand